urasvarolgunes/SGCI/README.md

-## Large Datasets
+## Datasets

-Both finance datasets is provided in the repo.
+Both large and small finance datasets are provided in the repo.
 If you want to run the experiments for the regression datasets: download the folder called 'regression' from:
 ```https://drive.google.com/drive/folders/1dVR6VAktbEyITa-LXVhNM5Z720VgmZ6W?usp=sharing```